thorwhalen/essays/ai_horizons.md

 Harness uncertainty instead of fighting it!

+# A few thoughts

-# Guide the natural semantic emergence
+## Guide the natural semantic emergence

 _"(…) deep learning dynamics can self-organize emergent hidden representations in a manner that recapitulates many empirical phenomena in human development."_ [A mathematical theory of semantic development in deep neural networks](https://www.pnas.org/content/116/23/11537):